haraldnagel/raspberrypi-notes/InitialConfigurationWheezy.md

 Raspberry Pi Initial Configuration
 ===
 These are the steps that I follow when initially configuring a Raspberry Pi.
-This is based on the *Raspberry Pi Software Configuration Tool (raspi-config)* which comes with **2015-11-21-raspbian-jessie-lite.img**.
-The document originally here was for Raspbian Wheezy and has [moved](InitialConfigurationWheezy.md).
+This is based on the *Raspberry Pi Software Configuration Tool (raspi-config)* which comes with **2014-06-20-wheezy-raspbian.img**.

 First Boot
 ---